IvS-KULeuven/IvSPythonRepository/readme.txt

     $ python config.py compile f77

+Note: sometimes the compilation process fails.
+If so, try to compile spectra/pyrotin4.f manually, and then retry the automatic compilation.

 * In the config file you may also change the paths where the data catalogs (variable: data_dir) can be found, if you are not using the default locations.
 If you clone the repository